scylladb/cpp-rust-driver/docs/source/topics/scylladb_specific/README.md

 ### "Basic" shard-awareness

-Through extensions to the CQL protocol, Scylla node informs the incoming CQL connection about:
+Through extensions to the CQL protocol, ScyllaDB node informs the incoming CQL connection about:

 1. the total number of shards within the node;